mpredl/cross-feeding-prediction-protocol/README.md

 Calculating flux ranges for community metabolic models is a computationally heavy task.
 Runtime can be reduced by utilizing parallelization, setting the number of cores for this step to an appropriate number helps!

+### 6.b FVA with Specific Abundance or Growth-Rate ###
+If the abundances of the community members, or the growth-rate of the community are known, they can be used as input to the model.
+PyCoMo can then be used to run FVA and calculate the feasible flux ranges for all metabolite exchanges, as well as the cross-feeding interactions.

+For FVA, a fraction of the objective (the community growth-rate) that needs to be reached has to be provided when setting the abundances of community members.
+Setting this parameter to 0, will show flux ranges from no growth in the community, to the highest possible growth-rate.
+A value of 1 shows all flux ranges that still allow for 100% of the maximum growth-rate.
+In other words, it identifies ranges given by alternative solutions.
+A value of 0.9, or 90% of the maximum growth-rate could be of interest, when it is assumed that the goal of all members of the community is fast growth, but do not reach a theoretical optimum (e.g. due to also preparing for future stress, preferring utilization of multiple substrates over the optimal, or general evolutionary reasons / not having adapted for optimal behavior in the simulated condition).

+With FVA, both the flux vector, as well as the summary of cross-feeding metabolites can be calculated.
+The growth-rate of the community can be found in the flux vector csv file, under reaction ID `community_biomass`.

+### 6.c Identifying the Composition which Achieves the Highest Growth-Rate ###
+The maximum growth-rate, as well as the community compositions that can reach it, can be calculated.
+Note that in case one organism can grow faster on its own, than with other community members, the maximum growth-rate of the community will be the growth-rate of the fastest growing community member, and the feasible community composition will be 1 for this organism and 0 for all others.

 ## Output Data ##
 The results of this protocol are: